Edward Atkyns (politician)

-Life
+Early life

 Atkyns was the younger son of Sir Edward Atkyns of Hensington and Albury Hall, Hertfordshire and his first wife Ursula Dacres, daughter of Sir Thomas Dacres of Cheshunt, Hertfordshire.
 He was admitted at Sidney Sussex College, Cambridge in October 1646.
 He was admitted at Lincoln's Inn on 19 June 1647 and was called to the bar in 1653.
 In 1656 he became a J.P. for Woodstock and Hertfordshire.

+Career

 In 1660, Atkyns was elected Member of Parliament for Woodstock in the Convention Parliament.
 He was commissioner for oyer and terminer for the London, Oxford and Midland circuits in July 1660 and commissioner for assessment for Oxfordshire from August 1660 to 1661.
 In November 1660 he was granted a 40-year monopoly in the publication of law books.
 He was commissioner for assessment for Hertfordshire from 1661 to 1680.
 He was recorder of Woodstock from 1661 to 1662.
-In 1669 he succeeded to the Albury estate on the death of his father.
+In 1669, he succeeded to the Albury estate on the death of his father.